 Section 3: The CABINET

-22. Cabinet Hack Using Rubbermaid Spice Rack .
+22. A Cabinet Hack Using Rubbermaid Spice Rack

 This Rubbermaid Pull Down comes with a white spice rack and stadium shelving to maximize your cabinet space.
 You can easily access your spices thanks to the cabinet’s pull-down feature.
 It can hold around 18 spice jars comfortably and can be mounted to wood shelving for a more secure hold.

-23. Create a Veggie Pantry in Pull Out Bins Inside a Cabinet.
+23. A Veggie Pantry in Pull-Out Bins Inside a Cabinet Idea

 The least organized places in most homes are those cabinets stuck under the bathroom sink.
-Most people find it hard to deal with the cabinets especially with drain pipes hanging down and eating up good usable space.
-The cabinets are usually a dumping ground that’s often neglected but they can be transformed into handy storage space using pull out baskets.
+Most people find it hard to deal with the cabinets, especially with drain pipes hanging down and eating up good usable space.
+The cabinets are usually a dumping ground often neglected, but they can be transformed into handy storage space using pull-out baskets.

 This is an exciting project where you can modify furniture to create a mid-century modern style in your apartment.
 It doesn’t cost much.
 You just need a few affordable items from IKEA and a little creativity to achieve this mid-century modern look in your living room.